AlphaVideo/MSc-Kauri/README.md

 #### Run Experiments (w/ Kollaps)

-To logic to run the project with Kollaps is similar to before, except the command to define system properties is fed into a topology .xml file and it is the user manually deploying the system and initiating it with Kollaps' dashboard.
+The logic to run the project with Kollaps is similar to without, except that instead of an experiments file, system properties are defined in a topology .xml file.
+It is then the user that manually deploys the system and initiates it with Kollaps' dashboard.

 Make sure you install Kollaps following the guide on their website (https://kollaps.dev/installation.html) and then simply create a topology to your liking.
 Several examples can be found in the directory ```runkauri/kollaps```.